JuliaQUBO/ToQUBO.jl/benchmarks/qoblib/reports/routing_pilot.md

 - Converter refs: misc/convert_lp2qubo.py:55-65, misc/convert_lp2qubo.py:82-89.
 - Converter convention: QOBLIB reads the LP with Gurobi, changes any continuous variables to integer, builds a Qiskit QuadraticProgram with from_gurobipy, converts it with QuadraticProgramToQubo() using the converter default penalty, writes linear coefficients on the diagonal, symmetrizes Q as (Q + Q') / 2, and writes the objective offset separately.
 - Qiskit converter pipeline: QuadraticProgramToQubo first handles a narrow set of special binary inequalities, then converts remaining inequalities to equalities with integer slack variables, encodes integer variables to binary, and finally applies equality penalties.
+- Qiskit optimization version checked: 0.7.0
+- Qiskit penalty formula checked: LinearEqualityToPenalty._auto_define_penalty and LinearInequalityToPenalty._auto_define_penalty return 1 plus the objective linear/quadratic coefficient bound range for integer-coefficient constraints.
 - Qiskit default penalty note: For integer-coefficient constraints, Qiskit's automatic equality penalty is 1 plus the objective coefficient bound range.
-For this routing pilot that matches ToQUBO's objective-range penalty 16697.376350318606.
+The pinned QOBLIB converter uses that default path, and for this routing pilot the formula matches ToQUBO's objective-range penalty 16697.376350318606.

 ## Instance